sebfried/BatchLoader/README.md

-# Batch Loader: Responsive Image Batch Loader
+# Batch Loader: Responsive Image Batch Loader (Work in Progress)

 The `BatchLoader` JavaScript library is designed to load the optimal image sizes from directories with batch resized images.